bcgov/smk-cli/docs/edit-an-app.md

 ![Vector Layers](smk-cli-vector.png)

-When you open the Vector Layers menu, you will have to expandable options available:
+When you open the Vector Layers menu, you will have two expandable options available:

 - Import Vector Dataset into Catalog
 - Add Vector Dataset URL to Catalog